Download our current Winter 2017 Event Calendar here:

-The mission of the art gallery program at Eastern Michigan University is to present innovative exhibitions that compliment the University’s academic offerings; research and exhibition; provide a viable resource for arts management training; educate the university and greater Southeast Michigan communities about the forms and issues of contemporary and historic art from all cultures; and fill a unique niche in the region as a venue for exhibitions that enhance the reputation of the Eastern Michigan University Art Department.
+The mission of the art gallery program at Eastern Michigan University is to present innovative exhibitions that compliment the University’s academic offerings; research and exhibition; provide a viable resource for arts management training; educate the university and greater Southeast Michigan communities about the forms and issues of contemporary and historic art from all cultures; and fill a unique niche in the region as a venue for exhibitions that enhance the reputation of the Eastern Michigan University School of Art & Design.

-Works of art on display within the Eastern Michigan University Gallery program do not reflect the views of Eastern Michigan University or Eastern Michigan University’s Art Department.
+Works of art on display within the Eastern Michigan University Gallery program do not reflect the views of Eastern Michigan University or Eastern Michigan University’s School of Art & Design.
 Some works may not be suitable for all audiences.

 Ford Gallery and University Art Gallery Hours

 10:00a.m. - 5:00p.m.

 Fri. and Sat.

 10:00a.m. - 2:00p.m.

 The University Gallery and Student Gallery are located in the EMU Student Center.
 Ford Gallery is located in Ford Hall.
 Several visitor parking lots can be accessed off of Oakwood; the current rate of parking is $1.00 per hour.
 For additional maps and information regarding directions to the School of Art & Design and campus visit our Contact|Visit page.